Pluralism and Unity Board

 Carley Matsumoto (‘13)

 Carley Matsumoto is an Environmental Studies major and has been fortunate enough to pursue her academic interest in urbanization through research in Nairobi, Kenya.
-For her senior year, Carley will also be serving as the intern for the Office of Multicultural Affairs.
+Carley also served as the intern for the Office of Multicultural Affairs in her senior year.